Gain skills to solve today’s health care challenges.

 Engineer solutions to unmet clinical needs.

-The Master of Applied Bioengineering (MAB) is a one year (Mid-August/Early Start to August) of the following year), full time professional master’s degree program.
+The Master of Applied Bioengineering (MAB) is a three quarter (Early Fall – Spring of the following year) full time professional master’s degree program.

 The Master of Applied Bioengineering trains students to apply engineering design to address today’s clinical challenges and fulfill the market-based demands of industry and medicine for biotechnology.
-Students collaborate with world-class faculty from UW and UW Medicine, and local industry partners to transform biomedical research into technologies for improving patient care.
-Graduates have in-demand skills for work in biomedical industry and translational research.
+Students collaborate with world-class faculty from UW Bioengineering and UW Medicine to transform biomedical research into technologies for improving patient care.
+Graduates have in-demand skills for work in biomedical industries and translational research.

 Apply to UW Bioengineering’s Master of Applied Bioengineering (MAB) program – GRE Scores Now Optional

 We have several application options.
 Please pick the one that works best for you.